Piera Aulagnier: Life and contributions

-Aulagnier, a founding member of the journal Tropique, is considered one of the most influential French psychoanalysts of her generation, together with Jean Laplanche, Jean-Bertrand Pontalis and André Green.
+Aulagnier, founder of the journal L'Inconscient (launched in 1967) and the journal Topique (launched in 1969), is considered one of the most influential French psychoanalysts of her generation, together with Jean Laplanche, Jean-Bertrand Pontalis and André Green.
 Aulagnier created an original, if difficult theory of child psychosis, revolving around the experiences of infant-mother relationships in early childhood, and drawing on and developing the theories of both Winnicott and Lacan.
 In particular she proposed the concept of the pictogram as an initial link between the body zones and the first mental representations; and continued to work for a theoretical recuperation of the importance of body and feelings as non-verbal presences within early thought.

 She also warned against the danger of interpretations being experienced as invasive by an analysand, (particularly when their own omnipotence has been projected onto the analyst).

 Aulagnier died in 1990 in Paris.

-She was married to Cornelius Castoriadis from 1968 until 1984.
+She was married to businessman André Aulagnier.
+She later married philosopher Cornelius Castoriadis, and they remained married from 1968 until 1978.